Nov 21, 2024

 by Nadia El-Yaouti | Jan 31, 2023

-department of justice Photo Source: Adobe Stock Image
+Sign on the building of the Department of Justice.
+Photo Source: Adobe Stock Image

 Three former South Florida nursing schools are accused of an alleged nursing accreditation scheme that awarded thousands of fake unearned nursing diplomas to hopeful nursing students.
 In connection with this scheme, over 24 individuals have been charged for their alleged involvement with the multimillion-dollar operation.